 In addition, we’re seeing a lot of companies launching digital initiatives by implementing indoor mapping software.
 Indoor maps can be used for a broad variety of purposes, including:

 Within a building, geofencing is used to create an invisible perimeter around a room.
 This can be used to track devices as they enter, leave, or move about.
 Information gathered within a geofenced region can trigger a variety of actions, such as security alerts, mobile device management policies, machinery start-up or stop-off, and even suggestions for individuals to take a specific action.

 Indoor maps allow enterprises to display the precise location and timing of each asset’s movement.
 This in turn helps employ RTLS for tracking assets efficiently.

 - Indoor Navigation

-Maps can be linked to applications which allow people to navigate indoor environments just like outside GPS.
+Maps can be linked to applications that allow people to navigate indoor environments just like outside GPS.
 This capability extends to a wide variety of indoor locations, including office buildings, entertainment venues, and more.